KEERRO/ctf-writeups/Securinets-CTF-QUALS-2019/RE/monster/README.md

 <br>

-and calculate its MD5 hash then comparing the 2 hashes if they're equal it jumps to `sub_C0F` which contains a system call to print the flag
+and calculates its MD5 hash then compares the 2 hashes if they're equal it jumps to `sub_C0F` which contains a system call to print the flag

 <br>